-When voice, video, and web conferencing are added to your network for the first time, a proper network foundation investment will make it much less expensive to implement.
+When voice, video, and web conferencing are added to your network, a proper network foundation investment will make it much less expensive to implement.
 You do not want to replace or add more foundational equipment every time you deploy a new technology.
 You want to use your original investment in the network infrastructure as long and efficiently as possible.
 Starting with a comprehensive blueprint will lead to the right components in the network from the beginning.